 Meanwhile, your system was designed to serve a certain amount of requests and process a particular amount of data.
 Once these limitations are reached, the whole system’s performance will be compromised unless you scale your software product.

-Widening the product’s target audience inevitably incurs more software users and, consequently, the need for more resources to maintain swift system performance.
+Widening the product’s target audience inevitably incurs more software users and, consequently, the need for more resources to maintain swift performance of a multi-tenant SaaS system.
 There are two main types of software scaling: vertical (or scale-up) and horizontal (or scale-out).
 Here’s how they work and differ.

-When you opt for vertical scaling, you add more potent hardware to ensure the system’s ability to holp up.
+When you opt for vertical scaling, you add more potent hardware to ensure the system’s ability to hold up.
 It usually means increasing CPU or RAM to cope with the workload.

 There are several factors to consider before choosing this approach: